William Washington: South Carolina planter and legislator

 On April 21, 1782, Washington married Jane Riley Elliott of Sandy Hill plantation in Charleston County, South Carolina.
 They first met when she made his regiment a battle flag that was carried into combat from Cowpens to Eutaw Springs.
 After the war, the married couple settled on Sandy Hill plantation, which was 28 miles upriver from the port at Charleston, South Carolina and which Jane Elliott owned before their marriage.
 On 27 December 1785, the new couple purchased a townhouse at 8 South Battery in Charleston.
 Washington also ownered other properties in Charleston County's St. Paul Parish.

 Washington farmed as a low-country planter using enslaved labor, as well as raised thoroughbred horses.
 In the 1800 federal census, Washington owned eighteen enslaved people in Charleston, and possibly was the nonresident planter of the same name who owned five slaves in the state's western region being settled by revolutionary veterans using land grants issued for their service.

 Washington won election to the State legislature from 1787 to 1804 but refused to run for State Governor because he, in his words, "was not born a Carolinian."
 Washington also accepted a post of brigadier general commanding the Seventh Brigade of the South Carolina State Militia in 1794.

 During the naval war with France in 1798 former president George Washington was appointed by President Adams' Administration as commander of the American Army.
 George Washington offered a general's commission and staff position to William Washington, and he accepted the rank of brigadier general and served on George Washington's staff.
 He served the United States Army from 1798 to 1800, and concerned himself with the defenses of South Carolina and Georgia.

-Death and legacy
+Death

 After a lingering illness, William Washington died on March 6, 1810, at the age of 58.
 He was buried at Live Oak, a plantation near Sandy Hill.
 He was survived by his wife, a son, and a daughter.
 His daughter was married to General Alexander Spotswood, a grandson of Virginia Governor Alexander Spotswood.

-In retrospect, William Washington is viewed as a fine officer and premier cavalry commander.
-He showed skill, bravery, and daring on the battlefield, inspiring victory and confidence in the war of American Independence from the British Crown.